BNN-UPC/GNNetworkingChallenge/README.md

 # Graph Neural Networking Challenge 2023

-**Update September 27th: predict.py script uploaded.
-Now you can make a submission for the toy dataset to ensure you can generate correctly formatted submissions.**
+~~**Update September 27th: predict.py script uploaded.
+Now you can make a submission for the toy dataset to ensure you can generate correctly formatted submissions.**~~
+**Update October 18th: submission period ended.
+Thank you for participating on the Graph Neural Networking Challenge 2023!
+The pdf explaining our proposed solution has been uploaded to this repository (publication in arxiv pending).**

 For more information about this challenge go to: https://bnn.upc.edu/challenge/gnnet2023